robertsweetman/module_4/mdbook/src/1_current_state.md

 ### Database table design

 The application uses AWS Lamdba's written in Rust so from a basic data-gathering perspective we can make use of Rust's struct objects.
-REF: Why is this good?
+Rust structs (doc.rust-lang.org, n.d.) are essentially custom objects which are the 'record' being moved and modified through the ETL pipeline.

 ![TenderRecordRaw](../images/TenderRecordRaw.png)